sokolovdp/21_valid_markup/README.md

 4) JS code moved to separate file
 5) corrected styles

+Corrected version you can see it here: [refactored code](https://sokolovdp.github.io)

 # Project Goals

 The code is written for educational purposes.
 Training course for web-developers - [DEVMAN.org](https://devman.org)